faiface/par-lang/docs/src/process_syntax.md

 of explicitly re-assigning `seq1` and `seq2`, we simply command them to give us their items.
 They automatically update in-place.

 Here's where [**session types**](https://en.wikipedia.org/wiki/Session_type) come in.
 We now treat `seq1` as a channel.
-First, we notify of our intention with the `.next` signal.
+First, we notify it of our intention with the `.next` signal.
 Then, we receive an item and save it to a variable with `[x]`.
 The resemblance to the [construction syntax of functions](./types/function.md#construction) is not a coincidence!

 **Now, let's learn what this process syntax is all about!** We'll start by gradually enriching our programs with some commands,